-During the second year, students have the opportunity to focus their educational interests by choosing one of three academic concentrations: Form and Culture; Tectonic Studies; and Built Environment.
+During the second year, students have the opportunity to focus their educational interests by choosing one of three academic concentrations: Adaptive Interventions; Emerging Technologies; and Urbanism.
 Concentrations and their curricula are explained under the Bachelor of Science in Architecture link.

 What is the process of being accepted into the one-year Master of Architecture program for students from Wentworth's undergraduate program?

 Admission to the one-year Master of Architecture degree program is competitive.
 Entrance is based on academic performance and a strong portfolio of work.
 Faculty members carefully examine portfolios and grades to determine which applicants are accepted.
 See the Master of Architecture link for more information.